-Online Shopping vs In-Store Shopping: Which Is Better?
+Online Shopping vs. In-Store Shopping: Pros and Cons

-Shopping has evolved dramatically over the past several decades, providing consumers with more choice and convenience whether they shop the brick-and-mortar stores or browse online for their purchases.
-Even holiday shopping has adapted to the changing landscape with Black Friday and Cyber Monday appealing to both in-store and online shoppers.
-It’s easy to assume there is a generational divide between those who choose more traditional or modern shopping methods, but in reality it involves factors ranging from accessibility and variety to local support and the shopping experience itself.
+Shopping has evolved dramatically over the past several decades, providing consumers with more choice and convenience whether they shop in brick-and-mortar stores or browse online for their purchases.
+Even holiday shopping has adapted to the changing landscape, with Black Friday and Cyber Monday appealing to online and in-store shoppers.
+It’s easy to assume there is a generational divide between those who choose more traditional or modern shopping methods, but it involves factors ranging from accessibility and variety to local support and the shopping experience itself.
+It’s expected that by 2026, 24% of retail shopping will be done online.
+[1]

 Advantages of online shopping

-Everyone must buy food, but the transition to online grocery shopping has been recently accelerated by the COVID-19 pandemic.[1]
 The benefits are clear, especially for those who may struggle to find an hour or more a week to spend browsing the store shelves for groceries.
 Not only can you fill your cart from the comfort of your home, but you can also clip coupons online and even speed up the process by saving regular items in your app.
-Grocery stores have made pick-up a breeze, allowing shoppers to schedule a pick-up time that ensures their vehicle is packed and ready to go within minutes of parking.
+Grocery stores have made pickup a breeze, allowing shoppers to schedule a pickup time that ensures their vehicle is packed and ready to go within minutes of parking.

 2. No sales pressure